 - Communicating the challenges facing the CAP, 2016-2017.
 This project is designed to generate informed debate, raise awareness and exchange best practices around the challenges facing the CAP using the EURACTIV media platform and its editorial services, such as this infographic summarising the main facts about the CAP.
 The project was implemented in Brussels and in 4 key Member States among the largest CAP recipients: Germany, France, Spain and the UK.
 The project aims at linking the CAP with other Commission’s priorities such as job creation and growth, the Digital Agenda and modernization.

-- Communicating the new CAP: How the reformed CAP supports sustainable food supply, environmental protection, innovation and growth, 2015-2016.
-The target aims at communicating to rural actors and other relevant stakeholders the implications and challenges of the implementation of the reformed CAP, in particular the food supply chain, the effects on the environment, the importance of innovation in farming and rural development.
-The project was implemented in Brussels and France, Greece, Italy, Poland, Romania, Slovakia and the UK.
+- Communicating the new CAP: How the reformed CAP supports sustainable food supply, environmental protection, innovation and growth.
+The aim was communicating to rural actors and other relevant stakeholders the implications and challenges of the implementation of the reformed CAP, in particular the food supply chain, the effects on the environment, the importance of innovation in farming and rural development.
+The project was implemented in Brussels and France, Greece, Italy, Poland, Romania, Slovakia and the UK, 2016-2017.

 - EU Community, a tool to provide decision makers with better policy options by combining social media interactions, expert contributors, document curation and visual analysis, as well as online and offline tools.
 2014-2017